-Tech startups like Boxed and Rent the Runway, for instance, hire programmers and developers to build apps as well as warehouse workers to manage inventories.
+Tech startups like Amazon, Boxed and Rent the Runway, for instance, hire programmers and developers to build apps as well as warehouse workers to manage inventories.
 When it comes to the small business landscape, blue-collar fields like construction and roofing are among the most lucrative.

 Managers in emerging and traditional fields must understand the different skill sets required to lead the two types of employees—both equally important to the strength of the economy.

 According to Abraham Maslow’s Hierarchy of Needs Theory, knowledge workers (like accountants, computer programmers, and marketers) are motivated by self-actualization, learning, and understanding needs, rather than lower-level security and safety needs.

 Using Frederick Hertzberg’s Hygiene and Motivation Theory, knowledge workers are motivated by the need for achievement and the quality of their work, rather than compensation, benefits, and working conditions.